RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 .. image:: Figures/visualization_3.png

-As we can see, that is a very scattered graph that does not focus on one area.
-Let’s redo the graph so we can focus on one area.
+Now, let us focus on the locations where protecting_minority_investors_score is less than 50, and the starting_a_business_score is less than 70.
-Let us focus on the locations where protecting_minority_investors_score is less than 50, and the starting_a_business_score is less than 70.
 Let’s start with the first part.

 To do this, we will create a new **DataFrame** where we focus on the locations where the protecting_minority_investors_score is less than 50, and the locations starting_a_business_score is less than 70.
 Pandas make this easy with its querying power.

 The statement below produces a series of **boolean values**.
 These boolean values are used to index the data frame and only the rows corresponding to True values are returned in the result.